Home Blog Understanding Debt Covenants

 Elements of Debt Covenants

-• Scope and Applicability: The debt covenant should outline the specifics of its applicability, such as its length, the loan amount or facility it covers, and any particular circumstances under which it takes effect.
+• Scope and Applicability: The debt covenant should specify certain details about its applicability, including how long it will last, what amount or facility it covers, and special circumstances when it becomes enforceable.

 • Waivers and Amendments: The covenant should contain clauses permitting both parties to alter it when necessary with mutual assent.
 These clauses should allow for the amendment of particular parts of the agreement.